ibm-cloud-docs/dns/renew-domains.md

 * Navigate to the **Domain Registration** screen on the [{{site.data.keyword.cloud}} Console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/).
 Refer to [Using the Domain Registration Screen](/docs/infrastructure/dns?topic=dns-how-to-use-the-domain-registration-screen).
 * Choose the **Renew** tab.
-* Select or type in the name of the domain requiring renewal from the **Renew Domain** drop down list.
+* Select or type in the name of the domain requiring renewal from the **Renew Domain** list.
 * Click **Continue**.
-* Select the amount of time for which to renew the domain from the **Registration Time** drop down list.
+* Select the amount of time for which to renew the domain from the **Registration Time** list.

 The price for each time period is displayed next to the amount of time and will be charged to the credit card or deducted from the credit on the account when the domain is renewed.
 {:note}